Sdegr/Thesis/README.md

-# STEP 15 - Apply synthetic noise to the Dutch test file by using the swap_del.py script (Dutch -> English)
+# STEP 15 - Apply synthetic noise to the Dutch test file by using the swap_del.py script created for this research (Dutch -> English)

 ```
 python3 swap_del.py test.nl.txt swap.nl.txt
 ```

-NOTE: First apply noise, then tokenize and then apply BPE again.
+NOTE: First apply noise, then tokenize and then apply BPE again. \
 Test with and without BPE.

 swap_del.py is found under Thesis/swap_del.py